GoogleCloudPlatform/cloud-hackathons/hacks/httf-data/README.md

 Create a new Cloud Storage bucket and name it `{YOUR PROJECT ID}-images`.
 Update the BigQuery `products` table to include `image_uri` and `image_url` columns.

-We've already prepared a the Vertex AI Pipeline code, download it from [here](https://github.com/meken/gcp-httf-data-kfp/archive/refs/heads/main.zip) and install its dependencies.
+We've already prepared the code for a Vertex AI Pipeline, download it from [here](https://github.com/meken/gcp-httf-data-kfp/archive/refs/heads/main.zip) and install its dependencies.
 Then run the code, it will create a `yaml` file.
 Navigate to Vertex AI Pipelines and *Create run* with that `yaml` file, provide the required parameters and submit the job.

 ### Success Criteria